 - Changes to sleep patterns

 Even if your doctor can't find any injuries on your initial visit, they could provide you with valuable information on ways to monitor your condition to seek care later if you did suffer a brain injury or concussion.
 Contact a Los Angeles car accident attorney at our office for more information.

 Don't Settle Your Case Right Away After a Car Accident

-Call a Los Angeles Car Accident Injury Lawyer
+Contact a Car Accident Injury Attorney